xingyuliuNLP/snippetsConvertMaster/README.md

 $1:solidLine $0
 #
 ```
-*Attention*

-If there is a prompt information after dollar sign, the information should be joined together

 * Convert processing in command line
 1. Change the current working directory to your local project